ec-europa/platform-dev/profiles/common/modules/features/ecas_env/README.md

 Installation
 ------------

 The feature needs to be enabled by an administrator, it is not available in feature set.
-The path to the library version is defined for all instances as $util_dir . '/phpcas/CAS.php'
+The path to the library version is defined for all MULTISITE instances as
+$util_dir . '/phpcas/CAS.php'

-*However* that path can be overriden by setting a new value to 'FPFIS_ECAS_PATH' in your settings.php If no value constant is defined for FPFIS_ECAS_PATH, the library path will fallback to custom modules ecas/libraries subfolder.
+*However* that path can be overridden by setting a new value to 'FPFIS_ECAS_PATH' in your settings.php
+If no value constant is defined for FPFIS_ECAS_PATH, the library path will fallback to the NextEuropa platform "vendor" repository (vendor/jasic/phpcas).

 Usage
 -----